Restaurantosaurus Review at Disney’s Animal Kingdom

-Location: Restaurantosaurus is located in DinoLand near TriceraTop Spin.
+Location: Restaurantosaurus is located in the back of DinoLand near TriceraTop Spin.
 DINOSAUR is located down a path directly to the left of it and Dino-Bite Snacks is next door on the right.

-Unique Items: Nothing major.
-The Chicken BLT Salad, Grilled Chicken Sandwiches, and Black Bean Burger are slight variations on other Disney entrees.
+Unique Items: Nothing is particularly unique.
+The Chicken BLT Sandwich, Cobb Salad, and Spicy Southwestern Burger are slight variations on other Disney entrees.

 - Service is usually fast, friendly, and efficient.